This post may contain affiliate links. Please read our disclosure policy.

-Isn’t it true that we can do a lot of things for our kids, but the time that they feel the most loved is when we are simply together – we you focus on your kids?
+Isn’t it true that we can do a lot of things for our kids, but the time that they feel the most loved is when we are simply together?
+They feel the most loved & important when we spend time focused on them.
 Playing race cars, baking in the kitchen, painting nails and reading books?

 It is these moments, that we think might be boring to them (or us) that are the important ones.
 The relationship-builders.
 When our child asks if we will play cards or build Legos with him, he is really asking, “Am I important enough to you that you will spend time with me?”
 It can be hard because we have to get the housework done.
 Dinner has to get on the table.
 That baby needs to be fed.
 That phone call needs to be returned.